Last updated

 Using the Resource Navigator:

 Staff are encouraged to use the Navigator when Veterans have questions about health care services or benefits.
 Should these questions be beyond the scope of a staff member, the Navigator can provide Veterans with a starting point for more information.
-The Navigator offers information about VA health care, disability, education, housing assistance, family member benefits, careers, pensions, and burials and memorials.
+The Navigator offers information about VA health care, VA records, disability, education, housing assistance, family member benefits, careers, pensions, and burials and memorials.

 When staff receives a question from a Veteran about VA care, services, or benefits, they can point out or circle with a marker the specific resource the Veteran is enquiring about.
 By providing Veterans with this additional guidance, staff can ensure the highest standard of care.
 See more